Suspect Arrested In Oakland Construction Project Arson Fire

 The U.S. Attorney’s Office charged him with one felony count of maliciously damaging or destroying a building by means of fire or an explosive.
 If convicted, Bellinger could face 5-to-20 years in prison.

-Bellinger was arrested in an arson fire located in the 3200 block of Peralta St. that damaged the under construction Hollis Oak apartments in the early hours of Oct.
+Bellinger was arrested in an arson fire that damaged the under construction Hollis Oak apartments in the early hours of Oct.
 23rd.

-The fire erupted within hours of a massive 5-alarm blaze that raced through the three-story, under-construction townhouse complex located nearby.
+The fire erupted within hours of a massive 5-alarm blaze that raced through the three-story, under-construction Oakland townhouse complex.

+Authorities did not say if Bellinger was a suspect in the arson fire that ripped through Oakland 2 Icehouse.

 Oakland Fire Chief Darin White said his agency got several 911 calls reporting the Icehouse blaze around 1:59 a.m.
 Arriving firefighters encountered heavy smoke, towering flames and a blizzard of flying embers.
 The response was quickly elevated from two alarms to five alarms.